Satesh1010/M2-EmbSys/Project/1_Requirement/README.md

 When the water level is low the tank fill automatic.
 ## Where

-This system can be used in any places like home,office,industry,etc...
+This system can be used in places like home,office,industry.
 ## Why
 To save water and save electricity.
 ## How